NoharEddala/Electronic_Load_FuelCell/README.md

 # ⚡ Electronic Load for Fuel Cell Characterization

 **Goal:**
-To design and develop an electronic load with integrated digital control for real-time testing of automotive fuel cell stacks up to 160 A.
+To design and develop an electronic load with integrated controls for real-time testing of automotive fuel cell stacks up to 160 A.

 ---

 ## 🔧 Overview
-This project was developed as part of my Master’s Thesis at **Hochschule Stralsund**.
+This project was developed as part of my Master’s Thesis at **Thaiger H2 Racing  (Hochschule Stralsund)**.
 It provides a programmable electronic load system capable of evaluating hydrogen fuel cell stacks under various operating conditions.

 The setup integrates:
-- Analog & digital control using ADC/DAC and PWM modules
+- Designed Analog & digital circuits using ADC/DAC and PWM controls
 - ESP32 microcontroller for measurement and control
 - Real-time monitoring of stack performance